Published by Bob Ciura on June 6th, 2017

 One advantage for Enerplus is that it pays its dividend each month, rather than on a quarterly or semi-annual basis.
 Monthly dividends give investors the ability to compound dividends even faster.

-Enerplus is one of just 21 stocks that pay monthly dividends.
+Enerplus is one of just 41 stocks that pay monthly dividends.
+You can access the complete database of monthly dividend stocks below:

 This article will discuss Enerplus’ business model, and whether it is an attractive option for income investors.